sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 # MORE ON PROGRAMMING TECHNIQUES

+As stated previously, most of the times, embedded systems are reactive, that means, they wait for an input, when they have it, they perform some computation, and then it generates an output.
+Than means they can be modelled as an Automata.

 **OPERATIONAL SEMANTICS**: are a category of formal programming lenguaje semantics, in which certain desired propierties of a program, such correctness, safety or security are verified by proofs of logical statements about its execution and procedures,